szilvia-csernus/rabbit_sanctuary/README.md

 ![footer-desktop](assets/images/readme-images/footer-desktop.jpeg)
 <h2 align="center" ><img src="assets/images/readme-images/footer-mobile.jpeg"></h2>

+All modals and forms are Bootstrap features.
+I custom-styled them in css to look similar to the main design.

 The `Volunteer` and the `Donate form` pop-ups can be triggered from more pages.
 In the case when the `Donate form` is reached from the mobile sidebar, a custom script makes sure that the sidebar closes after clicking the `Donate button`.
 This script can be found in scripts.js.